Salient Objects in Clutter: SOC Dataset

 \section{SOC Dataset}

-In this section, we present details of our new challenging \ourdataset~dataset designed to reflect real-world scenes.
+In this section, we present details of our new challenging \ourdataset~dataset.
 Sample images from \ourdataset~are shown in \figref{fig:DatasetExample}, while statistics regarding the categories and attributes are shown in \figref{fig:NewStatistical} (a) and \figref{fig:Attributes_distribution}, respectively.
 Based on the strengths and weaknesses of existing datasets, we identify seven crucial requirements that a comprehensive and balanced dataset should fulfill.

 \textbf{1) Presence of Non-Salient Objects.} Most existing SOD datasets assume that an image should contain at least one salient object and thus discard images without salient objects~\cite{jiang2017joint}.
 However, this assumption is only true under ideal settings, which leads to \emph{data selection bias}.
 In realistic settings, images do not always contain salient objects.
 For example, some images of amorphous backgrounds, such as sky, grass or textures, contain no salient objects at all~\cite{caesar2016coco}.
 The non-salient objects or background ``stuff'' may occupy the entire scene, and hence heavily constrain the possible locations of a salient object.
 Xia \etal~\cite{xia2017and} proposed a \sArt~SOD model the determines what is or is not a salient object, indicating that non-salient objects are crucial for reasoning salient objects.
 This suggests that non-salient objects deserve equal attention in SOD.
 Incorporating images containing non-salient objects makes a dataset more realistic, and hence more challenging.
 We define ``\emph{non-salient objects}'' as images without salient objects or images with ``stuff'' categories.
 As suggested in~\cite{xia2017and,caesar2016coco}, the ``stuff'' categories include (a) densely distributed similar objects, (b) fuzzy shapes, and (c) regions without semantics, as illustrated in \figref{fig:nonsal} (a)-(c), respectively.